 Online OTA Associate Curriculum

-As a student in St. Kate’s online Occupational Therapy Assistant (OTA) associate degree program, you will complete a total of 71 credit hours.
-You’ll start by taking 1-4 semesters of Liberal Arts and Sciences courses (Phase 1), followed by the 4-semester OTA professional course sequence (Phase 2).
-You’ll receive a well-rounded education that allows you to earn a degree and sit for the NBCOT® Exam, which is necessary to pass to become a certified occupational therapy assistant (COTA).
+As a student in St. Kate’s online Occupational Therapy Assistant (OTA) associate degree program, you will complete a total of 63 credit hours.
+You’ll start by taking 1-3 semesters of LIFE Core courses (Phase 1), followed by the 4-semester OTA professional course sequence (Phase 2).
+This will provide you with a well-rounded education that allows you to earn a degree and sit for the NBCOT® Exam, which you must pass in order to become a certified occupational therapy assistant (COTA).

-Courses are offered year-round in Winter, Summer and Fall semesters.
+Courses are offered year-round in the winter, summer and fall semesters.
 You may apply for admission to start in any term.

 Blended Learning Model

-You’ll start by taking one to five semesters of Liberal Arts and Sciences (LAS) courses.
-All LAS courses are offered 100% online – even those with labs!
-The number of semesters students take during the LAS sequence varies, depending on how many previous courses they transfer in, their personal preferences, and availability of spaces in the OTA Professional Sequence (Phase 2, below).
+You’ll start by taking 1–3 semesters of LIFE Core courses.
+All LIFE Core courses are provided 100% online—even those with labs!
+The number of semesters students take during the LIFE Core sequence varies depending on how many previous courses they transfer in, their personal preferences, and the availability of spaces in the OTA Professional Sequence (Phase 2, below).

 Contact your admissions counselor to learn more about your timeline.
 They can review your previous college transcripts to make a preliminary plan.